-- To help protect your PCard or TCard, enroll in JP Morgan fraud alerts, which will notify you immediately by text message, email or phone call if there are any suspicious transactions on your account.
+- Enroll your PCard or TCard in JP Morgan fraud alerts, which will notify you immediately by text message, email or phone call if there are any suspicious transactions on your account.
 This is a simple way to help keep your card secure.

 Watch for fraudulent charges